cgarling/ChatGPT-ArXiv-Paper-Assistant/README.md

 - **1/10/2025**
     - Set the version of `httpx` package to `0.27.2` for compatibility.
     - Supported setting the `base_url` for OpenAI API.
-    - Supported counting costs fot the latest GPT-4o series models.
+    - Supported counting costs for the latest GPT-4o series models.
 - **2/15/2024**
     - Fixed a bug with author parsing in the RSS format.
     - Cost estimates for title filtering being off.